 Take Care of Each Other – You do Need Each Other.

-Computer Science – We get the the compute world progressing at a double rate every 2 years is impossible to ignore.
+- Computer Science – We get the computing world progressing at a double rate every 2 years is impossible to ignore.

-Library science – We get its hard to change deep origins of stakeholders from physical records for human discovery and adaptation to go into the records features to support compute-based audiences and models is the critical knowledge need of today.
+- Library science – We get it hard to change the deep origins of stakeholders from physical records for human discovery and adaptation to go into the records features to support compute-based audiences and models is the critical knowledge need of today.